N-Ganesh-git/Smart_Restaurant_Chatbot_using_Tkinter_Interface/README.md

 * Contributing:
      * If you'd like to contribute to this project, please fork the repository and submit a pull request.
 You can also open issues for any bugs or feature requests.

-* License:
-     * This project is open-source and available under the MIT License.

 * Contact:
      * For any inquiries or support, please reach out to ganeshnahu81@gmail.com.